leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Tarot-3.markdown

         <figcaption>CVE-2015-9235</figcaption>
 </figure>

-So in order to exploit that vulnerability, we need to build a new HMAC(HS256) token using the public key as a secret to it.
+So, in order to exploit that vulnerability, we need to build a new HMAC(HS256) token using the public key as a secret to it.
 We used nodejs jsonwebtoken module to do this